|The Top 10 Hikes in Glacier National Park|

 Grinnell Glacier - Another extremely popular hike in the Many Glacier area.
 This one visits the famous 300-acre glacier that sits just below the Continental Divide.

-If you think most of these hikes seem too long, or too strenuous, check out my list of the Best Easy Hikes in Glacier.
+If you think most of these hikes seem too long, or too strenuous, check out our list of the Best Easy Hikes in Glacier.

 While planning your visit, be sure to visit our accommodations page for a variety of lodging options in the Glacier National Park area.